aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/steps-in-ait3.md

 1. Navigate to the [Aptos Community page](https://aptoslabs.com/community) and follow the steps, starting with registering or signing in to your Discord account.

 2. Before you click on Step 2 **CONNECT WALLET**:
+   1. Delete any previous versions of Aptos Wallet you have installed on Chrome
-   1. Install the Petra (Aptos Wallet) extension using Step 3 instructions, and
+   2. Install the Petra (Aptos Wallet) extension using Step 3 instructions, and
    2. Create the first wallet using Step 4 instructions.
 3. **Install** the Petra (Aptos Wallet) extension on your Chrome browser by [following the instructions here](/guides/install-petra-wallet-extension).